 All of a sudden, I knew a rum glaze was just what this key lime cake needed!

-The rum glaze adds so much flavor and moisture and makes this the best coconut cake.
+The rum glaze added so much flavor and moisture to this easy coconut cake.

-How to make a Coconut Key Lime Rum Cake:
+How to make a Key Lime Cake with Coconut Frosting:

-Flip the cakes out of the pan onto a plate, then place another plate on top and flip them right side up.
-This will keep them from cracking and splitting apart.
+- Flip the cakes out of the pan onto a plate, then place another plate on top and flip them right side up, so they do not crack and split.
 Let the cakes cool completely.

 This creamy Chocolate Coconut Cake will get rave reviews from the coconut lovers in your life.
 Make a pan and watch it disappear!

 Pineapple and coconut add a fun summer twist to this easy Pina Colada Cake.
 It’s a great dessert for summer picnics or barbecues.

 The Best Coconut Pound Cake is tender and fluffy enough for the perfect crumb, sweet but not overly sweet, with just the right amount of coconut flavor in every bite.

 This Coconut Cream Cake is easy to make and enjoy.
 Three times the coconut in it makes the flavor shine through.

 The easy layers in this no bake Eclair Cake will satisfy all the chocolate and coconut lovers in your life.